 When appropriate, officers shall attempt to “de-escalate” situations through the use of verbal techniques and demeanor.
 “De- escalation” can reduce the hostility of a situation and may reduce or remove the necessity to use physical force.

-Any officer present and observing another officer using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.
-An officer who observes another employee use force that exceeds the degree of force permitted by law should promptly report these observations to a supervisor.
+Any officer present and observing another law enforcement officer or a member using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.

 300.3 USE OF FORCE